Who will bell the cat?

 Nobody knows at all accurately how many U.S. adults enjoy home and social nudity.
 After all, nudity at home - with one’s family and friends - or in isolated places outdoors - is impossible to measure.
 The few conventional opinion surveys concerning naturism done in recent years are unreliable.
 The U.S. adult population is currently about 265 million people.
 But even if the “real” number of U.S. naturists is only 5% of the adult population there would be over 13 million U.S. adults who enjoy naturist nudity to a meaningful extent.

 13 million is a lot of people.
 But it’s less than the number of new cars (and trucks) sold every year in the U.S. - about 17 million.
-Now suppose only 25% of the 13 million (about 3.2 million) made an effort to explain naturism to some of their friends, relatives, and acquaintance and could persuade even one adult person a year besides themself to start participating in naturism.
+Now suppose only 25% of the 13 million (about 3.2 million) made an effort to explain naturism to some of their friends, relatives, and acquaintances and could persuade even one adult person a year besides themself to start participating in naturism.
 Let’s call these naturists “persuaders”.
 Assuming the 25% figure, in the first year, the number of people enjoying naturism would grow by about 3.2 million.
 So after the first year, there would be over 16.2 million adult naturists - instead of 13 million.

 Of course, some numbers here - including the 13 million - are just assumptions.
 There are no scientific surveys to reveal the “correct” numbers.
 The number of U.S. adults who enjoy naturism in some form might be more than 13 million, but that could also be an overestimate.
 However, assuming 13 million naturists of whom 3.2 million are persuaders, there would be 25% more naturists at the end of the first year.
 If that 25% rate remains the same, then after only 3 years the number of adult naturists will almost double.
 That would be like earning 25% compound interest on an investment.